The LAPACK Interface

 Computes the Schur factorization

-of a real or complex by matrix .
+of a real or complex

 The optional argument